Maxcode123/a_star/README.md

 The board consists of a grid of squares.\
 Movement is allowed to any direction by one square.\
 The cost to move from one position to a neighbouring position is 1.\
-The cost to move from a position to a barrier 100.
+The cost to move from a position to a barrier is 100.